When Machine Unlearning Meets Retrieval-Augmented Generation (RAG): Keep Secret or Forget Knowledge?: Background

 \subsubsection{Machine Unlearning}

 Machine unlearning has become a crucial technique for addressing various safety issues, such as privacy protection and copyright protection.
 It originates from the right to be forgotten, which grants users the right to request that a model provider remove the influence of its data from the model.
-Currently, machine unlearning has expanded into various fields, including image classification~\cite{bourtoule2021machine,ye2024unlearning}, recommendation systems~\cite{chen2022recommendation}, and graph neural networks~\cite{chen2022graph}.
+Currently, machine unlearning has expanded into various fields, including image classification~\cite{bourtoule2021machine,ye2024unlearning}, and graph neural networks~\cite{chen2022graph}.
 In small-scale models, unlearning requests include sample unlearning~\cite{heng2023machine}, class unlearning~\cite{chundawat2023zero}, and feature unlearning~\cite{WarPirWreRie20}.
 To achieve these goals, data reorganization and model manipulation are employed.
 In the first approach, model providers will delete or modify the target data.
 For example, Bourtoule \textit{et al.} developed a machine unlearning framework called SISA~\cite{bourtoule2021machine}.
-It works by partitioning the training data into several non-overlapping subsets (i.e., shards) and independently training models on each shard.
-When an unlearning request is received, SISA simply retrains the shard containing the target data.
-For model manipulation, model shifting and model pruning are used to affect the knowledge boundary regarding the target data.
+For model manipulation, model shifting, and model pruning are used to affect the knowledge boundary regarding the target data.
 For instance, Wang \textit{et al.}~\cite{wang2022federated} proposed a class-unlearning scheme by quantifying the class discrimination of different channels in convolutional neural networks.